mymikemiller/videate/vidlib/README.md

 ### Models

 This library uses the json_serializable package to generate code for serializing to and deserializing from json.
-After modifying a model file (e.g. video.dart) you must run the following command to update the json serialization code file (e.g. video.g.dart):
+After modifying a model file (e.g. media.dart) you must run the following command to update the json serialization code file (e.g. media.g.dart):

 ```dart
 pub run build_runner build
 ```

 Alternatively, run this command in the background to have the generated files automatically update when changes are detected:

 ```dart
 pub run build_runner watch